BlueTeo91/RS_2GSimulator/README.md

 1) MINIGUIDE TO GITHUB (http://rogerdudler.github.io/git-guide/):

-- Avery time you open repository in local:
+- Every time you open repository in local:

   git pull

 - If you want to upload some modify:

   git add "file name"

   git commit -m "message for commit"

   git push origin master

 2 ) comments on in any case the code